George Church (geneticist): De-extinction, woolly mammoth revival project, and Colossal Biosciences

-Church's dreams of engineering a hybrid mammoth first deepened after an interview he did with the New York Times in 2008 about efforts to sequence the woolly mammoth genome.

 This marked the first time that woolly mammoth genes had been functionally active since the species became extinct.
 Their work has not been subject to peer review, however.
 Church stated that "Just making a DNA change isn't that meaningful.
 We want to read out the phenotypes."
 To do that, the team plans to perform further tests to get the hybrid cells into becoming specialized tissues, and from there attempting to turn the hybrid elephant/mammoth skin cells into hybrid embryos that can be grown in artificial wombs.

 On September 13, 2021, Church founded a biosciences and genetics company, Colossal Biosciences, with entrepreneur Ben Lamm.
 The company is attempting to use genetic code to revive the woolly mammoth by equipping Asian elephants with mammoth traits.

 Laetitia Garriott de Cayeux, founder-CEO of Global Space Ventures and an investor in Colossal Biosciences, said:

-In 2014, I asked my friend Elon Musk who he knew who was poised to make profound changes in the field of genomics, and he said: George Church.
-So in June 2014, I visited George at his lab in Boston.
-I immediately knew I'd be looking for an opportunity to collaborate with George.
-Global Space Ventures is excited to be backing Colossal.